Top of the page

 You may get pneumonia:

 A healthy person's nose and throat often contain bacteria or viruses that cause pneumonia.
-Pneumonia can develop when these organisms spread to your lungs while your lungs are more likely to be infected.
-Examples of times when this can happen are during or soon after a cold or if you have a long-term (chronic) illness, such as chronic obstructive pulmonary disease (COPD).
+Pneumonia can develop when these organisms spread to your lungs at times when your lungs are more likely to be infected.
+For example, this can happen during or soon after you have a cold.
+Or it can happen if you have a long-term (chronic) illness, like COPD, asthma, heart disease, cancer, or diabetes.

 You are more likely to get pneumonia if you: